Skip to Content

 Residential Eco-scape

-95% of ground covered by the end of year 2.
+95% of bare ground covered by the end of year 2.
+There is no erosion, no pooling water, and a quarter of the mulch demand.

 Bees, butterflies, and hummingbirds galore.
 Even the dog loves to lay betwixt the flowers.